charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### Creating info_hash

-The spec on TheoryOrg says this about the info hash:
+The spec on TheoryOrg says this about the info hash\:
 > __info\_hash:__ urlencoded 20-byte SHA1 hash of the _value_ of the _info_ key from the Metainfo file.
 Note that the _value_ will be a bencoded dictionary, given the definition of the info _key_ above.

 I have strong issues with the wording here.
 Hashing with sha1 returns a sha1 object, and to get the hash string you can use one of two methods - `digest()` and `hexdigest()`.
 In Python2 both methods will return a bytes object, so you should be able to use `my_hash.hexdigest()[:20]` and think that it's right \(it's not\).
 I think a better phrasing for __info hash__ goes as follows \(bold emphasis on changes\):